LekirDurhaka97/CardManagement/README.md

 ## Description
 This application is simple, created for Job Application Assessment(not fully cooked).

+Its using Java 21 with Springboot framework and Maven as the dependency manager.

 ## Db Setup
 I use docker desktop on windows run under WSL2.